-The Project consists of four Sections as described in Section 1.2.
+The Project consists of five Sections as described in Section 1.2.
 Attachment 01-1A presents diagrams that define the longitudinal limits of the Project on the IH 635 and IH 35E corridors.
 The Project Right of Way (ROW) establishes the lateral limits of the Project.

-The limits for Construction Work and Operations and Maintenance (O&M) Work differ.
-Specific limits of the Construction Work within the longitudinal limits of the Project are shown in Attachment 01-2A.
-Specific limits of the O&M Work within the longitudinal limits of the Project are shown in Attachment 01-3A.
+Specific limits of the O&M Work within the longitudinal limits of the Project are shown in Attachment 01-2A.